-RM-1.2 Counterparty Risk
+RM-2.1 Counterparty Risk

-- RM-1.2.1 Licensees must adequately document the necessary policies and procedures for identifying, measuring, monitoring and controlling counterparty risk.
-This policy must be approved and regularly reviewed by the Board of Directors of the licensee. - RM-1.2.2 Among other things, the licensee's policies and procedures must identify the limits it applies to counterparties, how it monitors movements in counterparty risk and how it mitigates loss in the event of counterparty failure.
+Investment firm licensees must document in a credit policy their policies and procedures for identifying, measuring, monitoring and controlling counterparty risk.
+This policy must be approved and regularly reviewed by the Board of Directors of the licensee.

+Among other things, the licensee's credit risk policy must identify the limits it applies to both individual counterparties and categories of counterparty, how it monitors movements in counterparty risk and how it mitigates loss in the event of counterparty failure.